rishithakonaje/Traffic_Light_State_Machine/README.md

   - Displays the current state of the traffic light system.
 - main()
   - Runs the FSM in a loop with a 3-second delay.
-  - Allows user to exit the simulation by pressing 'q'.

 ## Future Enhancements
 - Add pedestrian signals with wait buttons.
 - Introduce timing adjustments for peak and off-peak hours.